|37.02||Budget; building restrictions; exemptions.|

 (c) The books and accounts of the society are subject to examination by the legislative auditor.

-Members of the State Agricultural Society must be citizens of this state.
+Subdivision 1.
+Members.
+Members of the state agricultural society must be citizens of this state.
 The membership is as follows:

 (a) Three delegates chosen annually by each agricultural society or association in the state which maintains an active existence, holds annual fairs, and is entitled to share in the state appropriation under the provisions of section 38.02.
 If one of those societies or associations fails to choose delegates, then its president, secretary, and treasurer, by virtue of their offices, are its delegates.
 If two fairs receiving state aid are operating in one county, each delegate from each society or association is entitled to one-half vote at regular or special meetings of the state society.